A Local’s Guide to Travel in Madeira

 I recommend staying anywhere near the busy Sá Carneiro Avenue, a tourist-ready street overlooking the ocean that's also the best place on the island for a morning jog—trust me, I have tried it!

-• Reid’s Palace - Almost certainly Madeira’s most luxurious hotel, the clifftop location is enough to wow you, but things only get better once you step inside. $600-800 a night.
+Reid’s Palace - Almost certainly Madeira’s most luxurious hotel, the clifftop location is enough to wow you, but things only get better once you step inside. $600-800 USD

-• Quinta da Casa Branca - In a verdant and incredibly lush setting at the edge of town, surrounded by tropical plants, trees, and manicured grounds in every direction, the hotel’s design is casual, but exceedingly chic.
-It’s a veritable oasis.
-Rooms cost around $300.
+Quinta da Casa Branca - In a verdant and incredibly lush setting at the edge of town, this hotel’s design is casual, but exceedingly chic.
+It’s a veritable oasis. $300 USD

-• Quinta Jardins do Lago - On a hill outside of town, the rooms here are housed in an elegant building from the 1700s with lots of period furniture.
-A special highlight is the fabulous pool, offering terrific views.
-Nightly rates range from $200-400 depending on the season.
+Quinta Jardins do Lago - On a hill outside of town, the rooms here are housed in an elegant building from the 1700s with lots of period furniture.
+A special highlight is the fabulous pool. $200-400 USD

-• The Vine Hotel - If you want to be in the center of Funchal, have a look at The Vine.
-It won’t be to everyone’s taste, but the rooms are very design-forward and different.
-The pool is terrific as well.
-Rooms from $200-350.
+The Vine Hotel - If you want to be in the center of Funchal, have a look here.
+It won’t be to everyone’s taste, but the rooms are very design-forward and different. $200-350 USD

-• Castanheiro Boutique Hotel - This charming boutique option is steps away from everything.
-While the buildings are historic (some dating back almost 300 years), the interiors have been renovated and you’ll find well-appointed modern rooms and a great rooftop pool.
-You can usually find a room for around $200 USD.
+Castanheiro Boutique Hotel - A charming boutique option that's steps away from everything.
+While the buildings are historic (some dating back almost 300 years), the interiors have been very nicely renovated. $200 USD

-• Melía Madeira Mare - Located on Funchal’s beachfront (lido), the Melia doesn’t have the elegance of some of the aforementioned options, but the rooms are bright, airy, and comfortable and the price is right.
-Nightly rates start at $175.
+Melía Madeira Mare - Located on Funchal’s beachfront (lido), the Melia doesn’t have the elegance of some of the aforementioned options, but the rooms are bright, airy, and comfortable and the price is right. $175 USD

 Porto Santo